Mfigueira/trillo/README.md

 This project is a booking app made with CSS Flexbox and SASS.

-I built it based on the Advanced CSS course by Jonas Schmedtmann.
+Built based on the Advanced CSS course by Jonas Schmedtmann.

 ## Where can I see it?